 My personal recommendation is to use a supplement such as this which contains zinc, selenium, vitamin A, and guggul, all of which are designed to help this process.

 The great thing about supplements is that they can be combined with thyroid medications, they are easy to get, and may help a great many people.

 Hopefully, you appreciate the value that testing free T3 can give you when looking at your thyroid.

-Free T3 is available as an easy and routine blood test which is covered by all insurances (I've ordered it thousands of times and have never had an issue so don't buy that excuse!).
+Free T3 is available as an easy and routine blood test that is covered by all insurance (I’ve ordered it thousands of times and have never had an issue so don’t buy that excuse!).

 Testing your free T3 will help you to understand if your body activating thyroid hormone in your body and should be used in conjunction with other lab tests such as TSH and free T4.